liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/07-managing-staging-permissions.markdown

 With the staging environment, there are many different options to use for building and managing a site and its pages.
-Sometimes limiting the access to a subset of the powerful features of staging is desired by some administrators.
+Sometimes limiting the access to staging's subset of powerful features is desired by some administrators.
 You can manage access to the staging environment by creating or modifying a role to possess certain permissions.
 To create/modify a role, complete the following
 steps:

 1. Navigate to the *Control Panel* &rarr; *Users* &rarr; *Roles*.